Why did you name this blog Food-ish?

 Can you tell me about your education, professional practice, and leadership experience?

-Professional practice: I have worked as a clinical Registered Dietitian at three large hospitals (two of which happened to be Level 1 Trauma Centers).
+Professional practice: I have mostly practiced as a clinical registered dietitian at three large hospitals (two of which happened to be Level 1 Trauma Centers).
 I have also worked in eating disorder treatment.
-I currently am teaching medical nutrition therapy at the graduate level.
+I currently am teaching courses from medical nutrition therapy to nutrition communications at the undergraduate and graduate level.
+I also work remotely as the food and nutrition online content manager for a fellow dietitian, who is a Le Cordon Bleu-certified chef and best-selling author.

 Professional membership & leadership experience: I am a member of the International Association of Eating Disorder Professionals Foundations (IAEDP) as well as The International Federation of Eating Disorder Dietitians (IFEDD).
 I am a member of the Academy of Nutrition and Dietetics (AND).
 Through AND, I am a part of specific practice groups including Behavioral Health Nutrition and Nutrition Entrepreneurs.
 Under this organization, I have served in many leadership capacities including: